 Considerable research has been done on herbicide products and timing for bindweed control.
 Although the research is not recent, the products used for bindweed control and the timing options for those products haven't changed much since this work was done.
-As a result, the research results in the tables below remain very useful today.
-Table 1.
-Fall vs. spring and summer herbicide application for control of field bindweed in the Texas Panhandle: 1976-1982.
+As a result, the research results in the table below remain very useful today.